 This site uses physical, electronic and managerial procedures to protect information collected online including firewalls to protect the loss, misuse and alteration of the information under our control.
 The use of these security measures is not a guarantee that information supplied over the Internet will not be intercepted.

-Users of our website have the opportunity to opt-out of receiving communications from us and our partners.
-If you no longer wish to receive any future communications or need to change or modify information previously provided;
+Users of our website can opt out of receiving communications from us and our partners.
+If you no longer wish to receive any future communications or need to change or modify information previously provided, please email firstname.lastname@example.org or call +1.859.219.3580.
+You may also opt out of receiving email communications by clicking the unsubscribe link in any email.

 ICF reserves the right to alter its privacy policies.
 Any changes to the policy will be posted on this page.